Los Altos North | 07/17/2017-07/28/2017

 Keely O’Loughlin Camp, Adventure Guide (Counselor)

 A new addition to the AIW Camp family is Adventure Guide, Keely Camp, and she is ready to make sure this summer is a blast!
-She is just finishing her Associates Degree in Child Psychology at Foothill College and will be continuing her education at CSU Long Beach in the Fall!
-When she is not studying, Keely works as a nanny in the Bay Area with many creative children who love adventures just as much as her.
+She is a child psychology student working towards her bachelors degree.
+When she is not studying, Keely works as a behavior therapist in the Bay Area with children who love adventures just as much as her.
 She also loves reading, hiking/being outdoors, basketball, and dogs of course!

 Eric Whitson, Adventure Guide (Counselor)

-This is Eric’s first summer with Adventures in Writing Camp, and he’s so excited to share his enthusiasm for creativity and writing with the campers!
+This is Eric’s second summer with Adventures in Writing Camp, and he’s so excited to share his enthusiasm for creativity and writing with the campers again!

 Cassandra Bond, Adventure Guide (Counselor)